lukaszdaniel/ivory/README.md

 R to some extent supports internationalization, yet the scope in my opinion isn't sufficient (i.e. right now mostly error and warning messages are translatable).

-IVORY has been tested only on Ubuntu 14.10 (64 bit) and Windows 7 (64 bit).
+IVORY was tested only on Ubuntu 14.10 (64 bit) and Windows 7 (64 bit).

 # Goals #
 Work on IVORY focuses on delivering solution that is functionally 100% compatible with original R-devel, and nonfunctional aspects (such as messages) differ only when it's necessary or it increases usability.